2012 Rakhine State riots: India

 A Rohingya refugee colony gradually grew in New Delhi, as Bangladeshi refugees and Rohingya refugees settled here.
 By 2018, the colony had grown to more than 30,000 people.

-In August 2012, about 20,000 Indians, mostly Muslims gathered in Mumbai's Azad Maidan to protest the treatment of Rohingyas in Rakhine state.
-The protest, called by regional Muslim organizations and political parties quickly grew violent.
+In August 2012, about 20,000 Indians, gathered in Mumbai's Azad Maidan to protest the treatment of Rohingyas in Rakhine state.
+The protest grew violent.
 Protesters began to riot and set fire to the offices and establishments in the vicinity.
 The police was outnumbered and the riots continued for 5 days.

 The riots started off initially as a protest organized in Azad Maidan on 11 August 2012 to condemn the Rakhine riots and Assam riots, which later turned into a riot.
 The riot reportedly began as the crowd got angry either after hearing an inflammatory speech or after seeing photographs of Assam violence and Rakhine state riots.
 The riot resulted in two deaths and injuries to 54 people including 45 policemen.
 Mumbai Police estimated that the riots caused a loss of ₹ 2.74 crore in damages to public and private property.